The team

 by horse

 Certain terraces and part of the steeply sloping plots cannot be worked mechanically by tractor and are only accessible by horse.
-In addition to the practical advantages, the introduction of the horse for all our ploughing work in 2015 is a symbol of our commitment to putting man and animal back in the heart of the vineyards, enabling us to avoid soil compaction and monitor changes in the vineyards more closely.
+In addition to the practical advantages, the introduction of the horse for our ploughing work in 2015 is a symbol of our commitment to putting man and animal back in the heart of the vineyards.

 Our<br>practices